rocklurva/Mini-Project-1/README.md

 ------------------
 ### Objective
-Looking at the historical stock price and returns of the S&P500 stock market index, analyse the performance of its economic sectors in periods of crisis for the last 20 years (2003 – 2023).
+Looking at the historical stock price, returns, and other relevant information of the S&P500 stock market index:

+* Analyse the S&P500 stock price performance from Jan 2003 to Jan 2023, then compare to today's price and run a trenline/regression model to predict price of the stock in 5 years from now.
+* Identify years of positive and negative return of the S&P500 from Jan 2003 to Jan 2023.
+* Analyse the performance of the S&P500 economic sectors in periods of crisis (negative returns) from Jan 2003 to Jan 2023.
 Then, research what happened in those negative years and identify whether the affected sectors could recover after the crisis.
+* Explore the trends/performance of each sector for the last 5 years and identify Top 3 outperfroming sector and Top 3 underperforming sectors.
-Finally, explore the trends of each sector and their current weight on the index, based on average returns and market capitalisation, to suggest the sectors/companies that are up-trending and potentially worth of investment.
+* Identify the current weight of each sector on the S&P500, based on market capitalisation.
-BONUS: Identify the correlation between the S&P500 returns, and inflation rate for goods and services (CPI) in the United States.

 -------------------
 ### Audience
-Our target audience is someone who is looking to invest in the stock market and would like to reduce the risk by having some insights about the behaviour of the economic sectors in the United States based on the S&P500.
+Our target audience is someone who is looking to invest in the stock market and would like to reduce the risk by having some insights about the behaviour of the economic sectors based on the S&P500.

 -------------------
 ### Timeframe and figures
-20 years of historical data (Monthly/Yearly Returns and Stock Price).
-From January 2003 to January 2023 (year today)
+Historical and current data of the S&P500 Index, such as price, returns, sectors, market capitalisation.
+From January 2003 to January 2023.

 -------------------
 ### Understanding S&P500